You’ve started a podcast and now you need to build an audience.

 You can generate a lot of followers much faster on Twitter than you can on Facebook.
 On the other hand, Facebook allows you to interact with fans much more easily.
 So use them both together.
 Drive fans from Twitter to your Facebook fan page where you can interact and get to know them.
 Then post the links to your current shows on your fan page as they become available.

 2) E-mail Lists

-Begin collecting e-mail addresses and develop your existing list.
+Begin collecting e-mail addresses and develop your existing list yesterday.
 You can easily take advantage of cost-free membership tools like MailChimp.
-I suggest making a very simple-to-notice and easy-to-subscribe-to button somewhere on your sidebar, or a pop-up or any non-intrusive way of inviting your visitors to sign-up for your email blasts.
+I suggest making a very simple-to-notice and easy-to-subscribe-to button somewhere on your sidebar, in your posts, a pop-up or any non-intrusive way of inviting your visitors to sign-up for your email blasts.

 Have this in place on your site right away before even promoting your show.
 You need to catch people who are willing to opt-in for your email content as early as possible to start your mailing list.